jacobperia/jacobperia/HUG.md

 ## Mentoring

-I personally have not been a mentor to anyone although I have helped my peers out on many ocassions.
-I would like to be a mentor someday in the hopes of molding a high quality developer.
+I have helped my peers out on many ocassions while working at Identity Square and Harled Inc. I would like to be more involved with mentorship in the hopes of molding more high quality developers.

 And on the other hand, I have not been mentored.
 Everything I learned was from research and trial and error with the ocassional assistance from more Senior Devs.
 Code reviews have really helped improve my code quality and convention.